History of Plymouth: Toponymy

 For much of its earlier history, the settlement here was known as Sutton (Sutona in 1086, Suttona in 1201), simply meaning South town.
 It was based near Sutton Harbour, the oldest quarter of the modern city.
 The modern name has two parts: Plym and mouth.
 The element Plym is taken from the River Plym along which Sutton traded with its parent settlement of Plympton, but Plympton's name (first recorded as Plymentun in c.
 900) is considered to derive from the Old English word for 'plum tree', though the local civic association suggests an alternative derivation from the Celtic Pen-lyn-don ("fort at the head of a creek").

 By the early 13th century, the river was being called the Plym (Plyme, in 1238), as a back-formation from Plympton and Plymstock (first recorded as Plemestocha in 1086).
 The earliest records of the name Plymouth date from around this time (as Plymmue in 1230, Plimmuth in 1234).

-Plymouth notably lent its name to the settlement of Plymouth, Massachusetts following the departure of the Pilgrim Fathers aboard the Mayflower in 1620, as well as many other settlements in North America.
+Plymouth notably lent its name to the settlement of Plymouth, Massachusetts apocryphally following the departure of the Pilgrim Fathers aboard the Mayflower in 1620 but primarilrily for the many many other settlements in North America resulting from the activity of the The Plymouth Company which had executive authority for colonising the east coast of America between latitudes 38° and 45° N from 1606 to 1624.